megodoonch/mini-assignment-autograder-package/README.md

 pip install path/to/mini-assignment-autograder-package/directory
 ```

+Copy the script `check_script.py` into the parent folder of your assignments.

+Create an assignment as a folder of your main homework folder.
+An example is provided: `favourite_number`.

 ## Running autograder

 Run the autograder from the command line by running `check_script.py`.
 Use `-h` for help.